JungHeeKim29/DiffHDRsyn/README.md

 # DiffHDRsyn
 This repository contains the official python implementation for

-full paper at AAAI 2021 "End-to-End Differentiable Learning to HDR Image Synthesis for Multi-exposure Images" \n short paper "Differentiable HDR Image Synthesis using Multi-exposure Images" at DiffCVGP NeurIPSW 2020
+full paper "End-to-End Differentiable Learning to HDR Image Synthesis for Multi-exposure Images" at AAAI 2021

+short paper "Differentiable HDR Image Synthesis using Multi-exposure Images" at DiffCVGP NeurIPSW 2020

 If you find our paper or code useful, please cite our papers.